Oneflow-Inc/oneflow-documentation/en/docs/quick_start/quickstart_in_3_min.md

 ...
 ```

-The output is a string of number, each number represents the loss value of each round of training.The target of training is make loss value as small as possible.
-Thus, you have completed a full neural network training by using OneFlow.
+The output is a series of number each representting the loss value of each round of training.
+The goal of training is make loss value as small as possible.
+So far, you have completed a full neural network training by using OneFlow.

 ## Code explanation
-The following is the full code
+The following is the full code.
 ```python
 # mlp_mnist.py
 import oneflow as flow